a-stepanian/BeerSource/README.md

 -console.log not working in any of the components.

 -drop down menu doesn't work with map feature, had to make map z-index -1.

+struggled with the map positioning on mobile browsers.